f33n3y/GlasgowAstro.Obsy/README.md

 # GlasgowAstro.Obsy
-.NET Core solution to get the Minor Planet Center's asteroid orbit data and make it available via Discord Bot & API.
+.NET Core solution which gets the Minor Planet Center's asteroid orbit data and makes it available via a Discord Bot & API.
 A work in progress!

 ## Status
 Pre-alpha